2danlin/hubppr-code/README.md

 n=613586<br>
 m=3980318<br>

-The dataset/dblp/graph.txt file includes the information of each edge in the form of <source target>.
+The dataset/dblp/graph.txt file includes the information of each edge in the form of "sourceid targetid" on each line.
 For instance, the first three lines of dataset/dblp/graph.txt includes:<br>
 0 1<br>
 0 2<br>
 0 3<br>